litestar-org/litestar/docs/usage/6-dependency-injection/5-the-dependency-function.md

 ### Exclude dependencies with default values from OpenAPI docs

-Depending on your application design, it is possible to have a dependency declared in a handler or `Provide` function that has a default value.
+Depending on your application design, it is possible to have a dependency declared in a handler or [`Provide`][starlite.datastructures.Provide] function that has a default value.
 If the dependency isn't provided for the route, the default should be used by the function.

 ```py title="Dependency with default value"
 --8<-- "examples/dependency_injection/dependency_default_value_no_dependency_fn.py"